Stereo Image Rain Removal via Dual-View Mutual Attention: Acknowledgments

 \section{Acknowledgments}

-This work is partially supported by the National Natural Science Foundation of China (62072151, 61732007, 61932009, 2020106007), and the Anhui Provincial Natural Science Fund for Distinguished Young Scholars (2008085J30).
-Zhao Zhang is the corresponding author of this paper.
+This work is partially supported by the National Natural Science Foundation of China (62072151, 61732007, 61932009, 2020106007), and the Anhui Provincial Natural Science Fund for the Distinguished Young Scholars (2008085J30).
+Corresponding author: Zhao Zhang.

 { }